cschreib/cschreib.github.io/_posts/2017-06-12-trusting-the-black-box.markdown

 ## Read the freakin' manual
 (only they usually don't say _freakin'_)

 In the ideal case, the author of the tool has written a detailed _specification_.
-It describes how the tool is supposed to behave, in some form of a contract: "if you give me a _X_ which satisfies this list of criteria, then I can give you an estimate of _Y_ with a precision of _Z_%".
+It describes how the tool is supposed to behave, in some form of a contract: "if you give me a X which satisfies this list of criteria, then I can give you an estimate of Y with a precision of Z%".
 This kind of statement is usually found in the documentation of the tool, and suggests that the author has actually performed tests to quantify the accuracy.
 That's a good thing.

 If I had written a documentation for ```blackbox-hypot```, I could have written this: "if you provide a pair of any two finite numbers, the code will return the root sum of squares of these numbers with a relative accuracy of 5e-8".
 That's 0.000005%, not bad huh?